fereshtehaghaei/Pandas-Challenge/README.md

 ## Player Count

-- Display the total number of players
+- Displayed the total number of players

 |      | Total Players |
 | ---: | ------------: |